minvws/nl-rdo-manon/examples/tutorial/README.md

 Now, we have a basic layout with a header and main content area.
 The main content area should contain a section that includes a heading and paragraph.
 You can add more content to the section as needed.

-TODO: Add link to relevant documentation for adding more content

 ### Footer